What is Oxycodone?

 Oxycodone Rapid Detox Treatment

-Not everyone who comes to our exclusive Southern California oxycodone rapid detox program became addicted due to a prescription from their own doctor.
+Not everyone who comes to our exclusive Southern California oxycodone rapid detox center program became addicted due to a prescription from their own doctor.
 Drug diversion can also happen when one well-meaning person shares a pill with a friend, and it, too, can be a doorway to opiate addiction.
 Oxycontin and other opiate drugs act on the brain in ways that change the way it responds.